Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ~hint Why did we do this?
   - We need to update the logic statment with real world information
-  - Now we are asking the code to check if it not following the line
+  - Now we are asking the code to check if it is following the line
   - Placing it in forever means it will never stop hchecking hint~